simplay/seamless_cloning/README.md

 Start an interactive console: `bin/console`

+## Integration

+An example how to integrate this Gem in your project can be found [here](https://github.com/simplay/seamless_cloning_demo).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).